SYBIL

 Information flows up.
 Orders flow down.
 Fidelity is lost at every level.
 But enough signal gets through to achieve coordination that would otherwise be impossible.

 The state is the ultimate hierarchy.
 It coordinates violence at scale by creating nested structures of command, reinforced by shared identity (nationalism), shared mythology (legitimacy), and shared incentives (pay, promotion, pension).
+The nation-state was the most successful version of this template.
+By binding the violence hierarchy to a territorial identity, it created a self-sustaining loop: the state protects the nation, the nation staffs the state, and both require the other for survival.

 The monopoly on violence emerges because violence exhibits economies of scale under the constraint set.
 A small armed group cannot easily defeat a large armed group.
 A large armed group requires hierarchy to coordinate.
 Hierarchy requires infrastructure, training, loyalty, bureaucracy.
 These are expensive to build and maintain.
 Therefore, the entities that successfully build them tend to absorb or destroy the entities that don't.

-The state is not a social contract.
-It is a Nash equilibrium.
+The state is a Nash equilibrium.

 This works.
 Sort of.
 Well enough to coordinate armies, collect taxes, build infrastructure, and maintain order.
 Well enough that we built civilization on top of it.